 Post-SECURE Act & Inherited Traditional IRAs – Death of Account Owner on or after 01/01/20

 If you inherited a retirement account from a loved one that passed away after January 1, 2020, the same options apply.
 The account may be rolled into an inherited IRA held for your benefit or may be taken as a lump sum.
 However, rather than RMDs “stretching” over your life expectancy, most non-spouse beneficiaries must withdraw all assets held in inherited retirement accounts in the year that contains the tenth anniversary of the account owner’s death.
-While it is believed the accounts must be withdrawn by December 31st of the year containing the 10th anniversary, a recent IRS publication caused confusion as they indicate that minimum distributions are required annually until the term ended on the 10th anniversary of the beneficiary’s death.
+While it is believed the accounts must be withdrawn by December 31st of the year containing the 10th anniversary, recent IRS proposed regulations caused confusion as they indicate that minimum distributions are required annually until the term ended on the 10th anniversary of the beneficiary’s death.
 Given the recently published regulations are still proposed, we do not yet have final guidance as to which of the contradicting regulations to follow.
 A recent IRS Notice confirms distributions are not required for years 2021 and 2022.
 However, two things are clear, within the ten years there may or may not be distribution requirements as long as the entire account balance has been distributed by the 10 year deadline, and guidance from a CPA is required.